surysaroch/dashboard/README.md

 *   **Pagination**: Efficiently browse large datasets with fast pagination.
 *   **Pinning**: Pin up to 5 sensors for quick access and comparison.
 *   **Responsive Design**: Optimized for both desktop and mobile devices.
-*   **Performance Optimizations**: Uses React best practices (`useMemo` and `useCallback`) for smooth updates.

 ## Project Structure

-The project is organized into several key components and contexts to manage state and UI logic effectively.

 ### Key Components

 *   **`Dashboard.tsx`**: